Work Like is a series of articles dedicated to interviewing star performers to find out what they do to stay on top of their game.

 What’s your favorite to-do list manager and productivity tool?

-I use all Google apps, and I use Trello as a management tool as well, it is a brilliant tool for organizing and prioritizing tasks.
+I use all Google apps, as well as Trello as a management tool – it is brilliant for organizing and prioritizing tasks.
 Moreover, to track down my time, I use an app called RescueTime to know whether I spent the time working or got distracted by social media.

 What’s your workspace setup like?
 Coffee shop with laptop and headphones?
 Or a traditional office desk?

 A conventional office desk with a computer, tablet, and sketchbook.
 I need a sizeable stable workspace to be able to work creatively.
-Working from a cafe and this sort of stuff doesn’t fit my profession.
+Working from a cafe doesn’t fit my profession, really.

 What everyday thing are you better at than everyone else?
 What’s your secret?